 “Few guitarists can honestly aspire to the genius of [Jimi] Hendrix; few vocalists approach the power of [Janis] Joplin or the soul of [Van] Morrison.
 But many men and women brandishing guitars have strutted in the footsteps of Velvet Underground leader Lou Reed, who parlayed his modest vocal ability into a compelling voice through his songwriting, defiant stance and force of will.”

 Like any book of this type, you may not agree with every opinion expressed: the author finds the Berlin album to be not loud enough or have enough dynamic range unless listening via headphones.
-Well, the author should hear it on a high-end audio system, where Berlin sounds magnificent.
+Well, when you hear it on a high-end audio system, Berlin sounds magnificent.
 Then again, not everyone has that advantage.

 It's a tall order to write about an artist like Lou Reed, and Jim Higgins does it brilliantly.
 He makes you want to stop what you’re doing and listen to the music, especially the songs you haven’t heard.
 I can think of no higher compliment.